TrushilBudhia/Password-Generator/README.md

 The password length needs to be between 8-128 characters.

-Once the prompts are answered and the information verfied, the randomized password will be display in the web page based on the criteria the user has selected.
+Once the prompts are answered and the information verfied, the randomized password will be displayed in the web page based on the criteria the user has selected.

 ## Link